 FAQ

-"SSL: CERTIFICATE_VERIFY_FAILED" error when you integrate the Python SDK on macOS
+SSL certificate verification failed ("SSL: CERTIFICATE_VERIFY_FAILED") when integrating the Python SDK on macOS

-Why does the "SSL: CERTIFICATE_VERIFY_FAILED" exception occur when you integrate the Python SDK on macOS?
-The full error message is `websocket closed due to [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to get local issuer certificate (_ssl.c:1000)`.
+What causes the "SSL: CERTIFICATE_VERIFY_FAILED" exception when I integrate the Python SDK in a macOS environment?
+(WebSocket closed due to [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: unable to retrieve local issuer certificate (_ssl.c:1000)).

-Export system certificates and set environment variables: Run the following command to export all certificates from the macOS system to a file.
-Then, set the path to this file as the default certificate path for Python and related libraries.
+Export system certificates and set environment variables: Run the following commands to export all certificates from the macOS system to a file.
+Then, set this file as the default certificate path for Python and related libraries.

-security find-certificate -a -p > ~/all_mac_certs.pem export SSL_CERT_FILE=~/all_mac_certs.pem export REQUESTS_CA_BUNDLE=~/all_mac_certs.pemCreate a symbolic link to fix the OpenSSL configuration for Python: If a certificate is missing from the Python OpenSSL configuration, you can run the following command to manually create a symbolic link.
-Make sure that you replace the path in the command with the actual installation path of your local Python version.
+security find-certificate -a -p > ~/all_mac_certs.pem export SSL_CERT_FILE=~/all_mac_certs.pem export REQUESTS_CA_BUNDLE=~/all_mac_certs.pemCreate a symbolic link to fix the Python OpenSSL configuration: If the Python OpenSSL configuration is missing a certificate, you can run the following command to manually create a symbolic link.
+Make sure to replace the path in the command with the actual installation directory of your local Python version.

 # 3.9 is an example version number.
-Adjust the path based on the Python version installed on your local machine. ln -s /etc/ssl/* /Library/Frameworks/Python.framework/Versions/3.9/etc/opensslRestart the terminal and clear the cache: After you complete the preceding steps, you must close and reopen the terminal to ensure that the environment variables take effect.
-You can then clear any possible cache and try to connect to the WebSocket again.
+Adjust the path based on the Python version installed on your local machine. ln -s /etc/ssl/* /Library/Frameworks/Python.framework/Versions/3.9/etc/opensslRestart the terminal and clear the cache: After you complete the preceding operations, close and reopen the terminal to make sure that the environment variables take effect.
+Clear any possible cache and try to connect to the WebSocket again.

-The preceding steps can resolve connection issues that are caused by incorrect certificate configurations.
-If the issue persists, you must check whether the certificate configuration of the destination server is correct.
+These steps can resolve connection issues caused by incorrect certificate configurations.
+If the issue persists, check whether the certificate configuration of the destination server is correct.